hhjalmars/academic-kickstart/content/project/LEARN/index.md

 ## Project funding and duration

-This is an ERC Advanced Grant with duration 2011-2015.
+This is project is funded by an ERC Advanced Grant with duration 2011-2015.